ArpitJainAJ/StudyMaterialLNMIIT/README.md

 	     - End-sem Paper
 	     - Books

+*Important Note:*
-Note: Don't mention semester number as subjects and curriculum will alter with time.
+1. Don't mention semester number as subjects and curriculum will alter with time.
+2. I am limited by GitHub's limit of content upload and hence, will take much longer time to upload all data.
+Needs your valuable contribution.
+3. If you don't know the name of a faulty, mark it as 'New Folder (number)' as appropriate.

 Keep Contributing (ಠ‿ಠ) (◠﹏◠)